 Unfortunately, his first season with the Hurricanes saw him miss most of the year to a hip surgery, delaying a call-up until late 2012.
 He would earn a full-time roster spot with the Hurricanes in the lockout-shortened 2012-13 season, scoring his only two NHL goals.
 He then signed in the KHL, made a brief two-season AHL comeback, and then signed with the Swiss-A league where he remains for this upcoming season.

 Luckily for Sanguinetti, his impressive skating ability adds to his skill on international ice as he put up 57 points in 84 games with the Swiss league, capturing the attention of USA Hockey.
-He was named to the 2018 Olympic roster, where he logged the third most ice time on the team through the tournament.
-He came back to the Charlotte Checkers for 28 regular season games, and 10 playoff games during the Checkers Calder Cup winning 2018-19 season.
-For the 2019-20 season he is back in Europe playing for Muich EHC in the German DEL league.
+He was named to the 2018 Olympic roster, where he logged the third-most ice time on the team throughout the tournament.
+He came back to the Charlotte Checkers for 28 regular-season games, and 10 playoff games during the Checkers Calder Cup-winning 2018-19 season.
+For the 2019-20 season, he is back in Europe playing for Muich EHC in the German DEL league.

 Leland Irving: Calgary Flames, 26th Overall